SouravDSGit/Hydrodynamic-Modeling/docs/chapter_02.md

 Where:

-- $y$ is flow depth
+- `y` is flow depth
-- $V$ is flow velocity
+- `V` is flow velocity

 For a given specific energy, there exist two possible depths:

 - A subcritical (deeper) depth
 - A supercritical (shallower) depth

-The minimum specific energy occurs at critical depth, where $Fr = 1$.
+The minimum specific energy occurs at critical depth, where `Fr = 1`.
 This concept is fundamental for understanding flow transitions at hydraulic controls and is crucial for numerically stable models.

 ## Practical Implications for Modeling